The Complete Hypothyroidism User Guide for Patients (2018 Edition)

 - Fluid around heart

-It may surprise you that all of these symptoms may be associated with thyroid function in your body until you realize that almost every cell in your body has a thyroid receptor.
+It may surprise you that all of these symptoms may be associated with thyroid function in your body until you realize that almost every cell in your body has a thyroid receptor (18).

 To make this information easier to digest I've also included the top 10 most common symptoms that patients tend to present with first and early in the disease process:

-- Weight gain - Weight gain among hypothyroid patients is usually secondary to a reduction in metabolism and other hormone changes.
+- Weight gain - Weight gain among hypothyroid patients is usually secondary to a reduction in metabolism and other hormone changes (19).
 This weight gain may be manifested by up to 10 pounds or as many as 50+ pounds depending on the severity of hypothyroidism.

-- Depression or mood changes - Mood changes can also include anxiety or overall just not feeling like "yourself".
+- Depression or mood changes - Mood changes can also include anxiety or overall just not feeling like "yourself" (20).
 These mood changes tend to resolve with thyroid medication replacement.

-- Changes to libido or sex drive - Low sex drive may be caused from changes to testosterone and other sex hormones as low thyroid hormone may lead to low testosterone and/or changes to estrogen/progesterone.
-In addition it appears that thyroid antibodies in Hashimoto's may also impair sexual desire independently from their effect on thyroid function.
+- Changes to libido or sex drive - Low sex drive may be caused by changes to testosterone and other sex hormones as low thyroid hormone (21) may lead to low testosterone and/or changes to estrogen/progesterone.
+In addition, it appears that thyroid antibodies in Hashimoto's may also impair sexual desire independently from their effect on thyroid function.

-- Other hormone imbalances such as menstrual changes - Changes the menstrual cycle include missed cycles, heavy flow, infertility and even an increase risk for miscarriages.
+- Other hormone imbalances such as menstrual changes - Changes in the menstrual cycle include missed cycles, heavy flow, infertility and even an increased risk for miscarriages.

-- Fatigue or low energy - Thyroid hormone helps promote ATP production in the cells which is the energy currency in your body.
-Sub optimal ATP production may lead to the manifestation of fatigue.
+- Fatigue or low energy - Thyroid hormone helps promote ATP production in the cells which are the energy currency in your body.
+Suboptimal ATP production may lead to the manifestation of fatigue.

 - Muscle pain or joint pain - Hypothyroid patients may also experience muscle pain, trigger points or chronic pain syndromes from low thyroid function.
 This connection may be due to the effects of thyroid hormone on ATP production in muscle tissues.

-- Changes to your skin including dry skin, cracking skin, brittle nails or rashes - Thyroid hormone is very important for the regulation of normal skin and low thyroid status results in cystic acne and other skin conditions.
+- Changes to your skin including dry skin, cracking skin, brittle nails or rashes - Thyroid hormone is very important for the regulation of normal skin and low thyroid status results in cystic acne and other skin conditions (23).
 Skin changes tend to be an early sign of hypothyroidism.

 - Inability to concentrate, brain fog or poor working memory - Much like depression and anxiety these symptoms tend to resolve upon thyroid hormone replacement.